-The system of national accounts is a coherent, consistent and integrated set of macroeconomic accounts, balance sheets and tables based on a set of internationally agreed concepts, definitions, classifications and accounting rules.
+The SNA is a coherent, consistent and integrated set of macroeconomic accounts, balance sheets and tables based on a set of internationally agreed concepts, definitions, classifications and accounting rules.
 It provides a comprehensive accounting framework within which economic data can be compiled and presented in a format designed for economic analysis, decision taking and policy making.
 The national accounts are compiled for a succession of periods, thus providing a continuous flow of information for monitoring, analysis and evaluation of economic performance.

-The SNA provides a framework for calculating gross domestic product (GDP), gross national income (GNI), savings, capital formation and other key economic variables.
-SNA data pertain to all resident units in a given economy, which is divided into five sectors.
+The SNA provides a framework for calculating GDP, gross national income (GNI), savings, capital formation and other key economic variables.
+National accounts data pertain to all resident units in a given economy, which is divided into five sectors.
 The government is one of these five sectors.